-A mutual fund is dependent on its portfolio manager to select its investments.
-A balanced fund or an asset allocation fund is also dependent on its portfolio manager to decide what proportion of the mutual fund's assets to invest in each asset class.
+A mutual fund is dependent on its portfolio manager or sub-advisor to select its investments.
+A balanced fund or an asset allocation fund is also dependent on its portfolio manager or sub-advisor to decide what proportion of the mutual fund's assets to invest in each asset class.
 Mutual funds are subject to the risk that poor security selection or asset allocation decisions will cause a mutual fund to underperform relative to its benchmark or other mutual funds with similar investment objectives.